M-arcus/cloudron-docs/knowledgebase/docs/security.md

 *   Cloudron enforces HTTPS across all apps.
 HTTP requests are automatically redirected to HTTPS.
+*   Cloudron supports Let's Encrypt wildcard certificates that help in hiding the subdomain of apps.
 *   The Cloudron automatically installs and renews certificates for your apps as needed.
 Should installation of certificate fail for reasons beyond it's control, Cloudron admins will get a notification about it.
 *   Cloudron sets the `Strict-Transport-Security` header (HSTS) to protect apps against downgrade attacks